 “To find yourself, think for yourself.”— Socrates

-The Asch Experiment.
-It’s a psychological test that proves people will deny their common sense in order to conform to a group.
+The Asch Experiment was a psychological test that proved people will deny their common sense in order to conform to a group.

 Do you go along with everyone else to not stand out?
 Even if what they’re saying is wrong?